Skip to main content

 What are the side effects of Shingrix?

-The most common side effects include pain and inflammation at the injection site, headache, muscle pain, fatigue, stomach discomfort, fever, and shivering, according to GSK.
+The most common side effects of Shingrix include pain and inflammation at the injection site, headache, muscle pain, fatigue, stomach discomfort, fever, and shivering.

 Allergic reactions are less common but still possible.
-Watch for signs of an allergic reaction, such as hives, swelling of the face or throat, trouble breathing, rapid heartbeat, dizziness, and weakness.
-This is considered an emergency, so call 911.
+Call 911 if you experience signs of an allergic reaction, which include hives, swelling of the face or throat, trouble breathing, rapid heartbeat, dizziness, and weakness.

 Lea este artículo en español aquí.